eoscostarica/guide.eoscostarica.io/docs/eos-learn/migration-to-mandel.md

 ## Dissatisfaction with Block One

 In 2021, the EOS community felt disappointed about the compromise of [Block One](https://block.one/) with the [EOS Network Foundation](https://eosnetwork.com/) (ENF) because use case proposals were missing, and the little support in the blockchain.
-For these reasons, through a super-majority consensus, the community affirms that the company doesn't act in the interest of the community and were stop the payment that the company receives for the network maintenance.
+For these reasons, through a super-majority consensus of Block Producers, the community affirms that the company doesn't act in the interest of the community and were stop the payment that the company receives for the network maintenance.

 After the fallout with B1, the EOS founder Daniel Larimer indicates that it’s necessary to make a restructuration and reformulation of the EOS brand, its name, vision, and goals.
 Also, he says that is the beginning of a new era for EOS by firing B1 and no longer issuing tokens to them, as it allows the community to confront corporate interests that do not align with their interests.